rpe/rpe.github.io/_drafts/shooting-sports.markdown

 <a href="http://www.flickr.com/photos/41695401@N00/13236469254/" title="GL1C0438.jpg by Rob Enns, on Flickr"><img src="http://farm3.staticflickr.com/2848/13236469254_b745634825_c.jpg" width="800" height="284" alt="GL1C0438.jpg"></a>
 <small><small>Canon EOS 5D Mark III, EF70-200mm f/2.8L IS II USM, 140mm, ISO 200, f/2.8, 1/5000 sec</small></small><br />

 I want to see mirrorless close the gap with focus speed and tracking.
 Fuji and Olympus are moving quickly.
-The next few years in mirrorless will be fun to watch.
+The next few years in mirrorless will be fun to watch, but for now I'm lugging the big Canon to the games.

 <hr width="20%" />